(Updated May 31, 2018)

 The Executive Committee has oversight duties pertaining to such matters as general corporate finance and capital management, investment and dividend policies, operating strategy and enterprise risk management, and succession planning.
 The Committee is also empowered to exercise the Board's authority in certain regards between scheduled meetings.
 The Committee is currently made up of five independent directors and the Chairman and CEO.

-Size of Board of Directors: The Board is composed of ten persons of whom eight qualify as independent.
+Size of Board of Directors: The Board is composed of thirteen persons of whom twelve qualify as independent.

 Multiple Boards: Company policy prohibits directors from sitting on the boards of more than two other public companies.

 Director Access to Management: Directors have full and free access to the Company's management.
 Directors are expected to use their judgment on accessing management to ensure that any such contact is not disruptive to the Company's operations.
 Key members of management report at Board and committee meetings on a regular basis, providing directors with additional insight into matters under consideration.

 Job Changes: Company policy requires directors to submit a letter of resignation in the event they change jobs or in the event of a conflict of interest with any other board or activity.